TosbackCgusBridge-Bot/CGUs-versions/Vimeo/Terms of Service.md

 **COMMERCIAL USE:** You may not use the Vimeo Service for commercial purposes unless:

-*   You are a Vimeo PRO or Vimeo Business user, in which case you may use and access the Vimeo Service for commercial and non-commercial purposes, subject to compliance with the Vimeo Guidelines. or
+*   You are a Vimeo PRO or higher subscriber, in which case you may use and access the Vimeo Service for commercial and non-commercial purposes, subject to compliance with the Vimeo Guidelines. or
 *   You are a small-scale independent production company, non-profit, or artist, in which case you may use the Vimeo Service to showcase or promote your own creative works.

 If you sell Vimeo-hosted videos directly to users other than through Vimeo On Demand, such usage will be deemed an "Application" under our API Terms (whether you use our API or not) and will be subject to our API Terms.